joaolessab/next.js/README.md

 - Create a folder called `api` in your `pages` folder;
 - Next.js automatically will turn those JS files inside this folder as an API;
 - The file names will act as path segments in the URL;
-- These JS files are not React component functions;;
+- These JS files are not React component functions;
 - Instead, these files will defined functions that will contain server-side code;
 - This code will never be exposed to the final client;
 - We can use credentials on those files;